mparker7/group_13_final_proj/group_13_final_proj.md

     ))
 ```

-Building a model using only characteristics, demographics, and location as predictors for frisked - assess multicolinearity to determine if there are any variables that exhibit high correlation - We will remove any variables that exhibit signs of multicollinearity - From this model, we can assess of those who were stopped, what are the odds of getting frisked based on certain characteristics, demographics and location predictors - IMPORTANT: we cannot make any causal statements from this model 'i.e. you have a higher odds of getting stopped if you are X race' because everyone in this dataset was stopped
+Building a model using only characteristics, demographics, and location
+as predictors for frisked - assess multicolinearity to determine if
+there are any variables that exhibit high correlation - We will remove
+any variables that exhibit signs of multicollinearity - From this model,
+we can assess of those who were stopped, what are the odds of getting
+frisked based on certain characteristics, demographics and location
+predictors - IMPORTANT: we cannot make any causal statements from this
+model ‘i.e. you have a higher odds of getting stopped if you are X race’
+because everyone in this dataset was
+stopped

 ``` r
 model_1 = glm(frisked ~ sex + race + age + height_inch + weight + hair_col + eye_col + boro + build + stop_in_out + precinct + off_in_unif, family = binomial, data = stop_frisk_log)